-This course provides information about the ethics, listening skills, verbal/written communication, respect, professional conduct, cultural competence, self-management (i.e. time, stress, change), interpersonal skills (i.e., negotiation, conflict resolution, customer service, teamwork), and problem-solving skills that apply to the role of a pharmacy technician.
+This course provides information about the ethics, listening skills, verbal/written communication, respect, professional conduct, cultural competence, self-management (i.e. time, stress, change), interpersonal skills (i.e., negotiation, conflict resolution, customer service, teamwork), and problemsolving skills that apply to the role of a pharmacy technician.

-Requisite: Eligible for ENG 101 and MATH 107 or MATH 111.
-Concurrent enrollment in or successful completion of PHAR 110, PHAR 120, PHAR 130, PHAR 140 each with a grade of "C" or better..
-Type: C
+Requisite: Eligible for MATH 97 or higher or completion of MATH 95 with a "C" or better; Eligible for ENG 101 or successful completion of ENG 97.
+Concurrent enrollment in or successful completion of PHAR 110, PHAR 120, PHAR 130, PHAR 140 each with a grade of "C" or better.